jsalmon-PU/usrp-sciprog/bios/team1.md

 Hello my name is Satuye Lacayo.
 I am a rising Junior at Princeton University Studying Astrophysics.
+I am from Charlotte, NC and I live with my mom, my sister, and my dog Marco.